-In a recent blog post (“What is Post-Theism?”)
+In “What is Post-Theism?”
 I explored how Western culture since the ancient Greeks evolved through three creative phases, where an earlier function of god (behind nature, above politics, and ahead of morality) was internalized and transcended by the human being.

 The revolutions of science (natural philosophy) and democracy in Greece essentially took over for god (or the gods) and elevated humans to a new level of control, freedom and responsibility in the world.
 As each of these “progression thresholds” was crossed, Western culture entered upon a new post-theistic age.

 That isn’t too difficult to accept, as far as it goes.
 But then I suggested that we crossed over into post-theistic morality with the life and teachings of Jesus.
 Jesus redefined the moral function of god away from exclusion, retribution, and final vengeance on enemies, toward a model of inclusion, generosity, and unconditional forgiveness.
 He called upon his disciples to accomplish in loving their enemies what god had been unwilling and unable to do.

 Let’s refresh this theory in our minds before we proceed, since so much hinges on it.

 The moral function of god historically has been not only to enforce proper behavior, but to serve as the advancing ideal of human evolution.
 As the principal attractors of human moral development, gods possess certain ethical attributes and propensities.
 These “powers” are raised into the focus of aspiration whenever we praise god, meditate on the perfection of god’s virtues, and worship him for being such-and-such and acting thus-and-so towards us.

 Because worship and aspiration – praising god and striving to be like him – are so close as to be nearly identical, the interesting progress in all this devotional activity involves awakening these same virtues in ourselves, activating them into the forefront of our moral concerns, and eventually expressing them in the way we live in the world.